top of page

 In Taijiquan, the Dang refers to the soft-tissue and fascial arch that spans the inside of the pelvis; the cradle formed by the pelvic floor, perineum, inner-thigh lines, and the space between the two kua (hip creases).
 Anatomically, it includes the adductors, deep hip fascia, and the sling of connective tissue supporting the bottom of the pelvic bowl.

 Learning to open the Dang correctly is one of the most demanding challenges in the Chen-style Taijiquan Body Method.
-Yet an open Dang is the gateway to genuine low-posture training, without which the body method cannot be properly refined.
-In the Laojia Yi Lu form, Single Whip is one of the postures that exposes these issues most clearly.
+Yet an open Dang is the gateway to genuine low-posture training, without which it's difficult to properly refine the body method (Shen Fa).
 Even practitioners with good leg strength and years of experience often find that their bodies avoid the deepest part of the work without them noticing.
 The result is a posture that looks roughly correct on the outside but lacks the internal stretch and structural integrity that create real connection, root, and power.
+In the Laojia Yi Lu form, Single Whip is a particularly useful laboratory for investigating these issues.

 2. What We Mean by “Opening the Dang”